TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 .. warning::

    The above statement uses the SQL CREATE TABLE statement.
 This is the way TYPO3 expects it to be.
-The Extension Manager will automatically transform this into a ALTER TABLE statement when it detects that the table already exists.
+The `Extension Manager`:pn: will automatically transform this into a ALTER TABLE statement when it detects that the table already exists.